Bibliothèque

 The consequences of artificial and natural light on the document

+Light is an important factor that contributes to the deterioration of documents, be it by sunlight or artificial light.
 Light is made up of three categories: The first is that which is visible to the naked eye, between 400 and 700 nanometers.
 It is measured in Lux (nM).
-The second is infra-red light, or thermal light (heat).
+The second is infra-red light, or thermal light (heat). |

 The shorter the wavelength is, the more energy it produces.